Read time: 4 minutes, 30 seconds.

 Adaptogenic herbs are known for their ability to combat stress and fatigue and may be helpful in reducing the symptoms of jet lag.
-Examples include rhodiola, ashwagandha, and ginseng.
+Examples include Rhodiola, Ashwagandha, and Ginseng.
 These adaptogenic herbs help reduce the symptoms of jet lag by supporting the body’s ability to adapt to new time zones and reduce stress.

 6. Vitamin C.

 Vitamin C is an essential nutrient that plays a key role in immune function and is also known for its antioxidant properties.
 It may help reduce the impact of jet lag on the body by supporting the immune system and reducing inflammation.
 Vitamin C can be beneficial in combatting the dehydration that often accompanies air travel.
-And dehydration can exacerbate jet lag symptoms.
+Dehydration can exacerbate jet lag symptoms.

-Many people associate vitamin C with citrus fruits like oranges, grapefruits and lemons.
+Many people associate vitamin C with citrus fruits like oranges, grapefruits, and lemons.
 Those are excellent sources but there are also many others.
 Other great food sources of vitamin C include bell peppers, broccoli, kiwi, strawberries, guava, papaya, and tomatoes.
-By incorporating these vitamin C-rich foods into your diet while travelling and upon returning home, you can ensure that you’re getting enough of this essential nutrient to support overall health and potentially reduce the symptoms of jet lag.
+By incorporating these vitamin C-rich foods into your diet while traveling and upon returning home, you can ensure that you’re getting enough of this essential nutrient to support overall health and potentially reduce the symptoms of jet lag.

 Dehydration and electrolyte deficiencies can worsen the symptoms of jet lag and delay recovery.
 Electrolytes are minerals such as sodium, potassium, and magnesium that are essential for proper hydration and optimal body function.
 When traveling, especially on long flights, the body can lose electrolytes through sweat and urine, leading to electrolyte imbalances and dehydration.
 This can worsen symptoms of jet lag, including fatigue, headaches, and muscle weakness.

 Jet lag can be a challenging experience, but there are many strategies and supplements that can help reduce the severity of its symptoms and promote a faster recovery.
-Natural supplements such as melatonin, B12, magnesium, adaptogenic herbs, medicinal mushrooms, and vitamin C can all be helpful for mitigating jet lag symptoms.
+Natural supplements such as melatonin, B12, magnesium, adaptogenic herbs, medicinal mushrooms, and vitamin C can all be helpful in mitigating jet lag symptoms.

 It’s also important to stay hydrated and replenish electrolytes, especially when traveling by air, as dehydration can exacerbate jet lag symptoms.
 Practicing good sleep hygiene, exposing yourself to natural light, and adjusting your sleep schedule before travel can all help with jet lag.
 With these natural supplements, you’ll minimize jet lag and get back to feeling your best in no time.